nnm288/Decked-Out/README.md

 1. Install GitHub for Unity
 2. Window > GitHub > Settings
 3. Login to GitHub account and add this repo URL
 4. Unity wants you to commit changes to the repo.
-Instead of commiting and pushing go to the changes, select all, right click and discard changes.
+Instead of committing and pushing, go to the changes, select all, right click and discard changes.
 6. Pull the repo to make sure everything is up to date

 ### Building and Running
-Currently there is a barebones version of Decked out with a table and some card objects.
-This version is not worth building, however, the game can be simulated inside of Unity
+#### Unity
+1. Go to the Unity Build menu and select Build settings
+2. Make sure you are Building a WebGL package
+3. Select Build and Run
+4. Unity will automatically open a localhost page on your preferred browser (Google Chrome recomended)

+#### ISS
+1. In Unity, go to Build Settings and select Build
+2. Create a new folder or use an existing one to create a new build in
+3. Install Microsoft Internet Information Services
+4. Create a new website by selecting Add Website
+5. Name the site decked out
+6. Select the path to the index.html file in the build
+7. Go to web.config and replace all the text from "Server configuration for compressed WebGL builds without decompression fallback (IIS)" at this link: https://docs.unity3d.com/Manual/webgl-server-configuration-code-samples.html

 ### Commands
 `make prod`